Mlaanibi/microservices-demo/README.md

 ## Using the Application

 #### Running on local machine
-* You can build the projects by running the gradlew file under each each project with command "gradlew clean build".
+* You can build the projects either by gradle or maven.
+    * Gradle: Run the gradlew file under each each project with command "gradlew clean build".
 The creates a jar file for each individual    project.
-Run the individual project jar by running the command running command - java -jar build/libs/<application_name>.jar command.
-You can run the applications in the order listed below.
+Run the individual project jar by running the command: java -jar build/libs/<application_name>.jar command.
+    * Maven: Run maven at the parent project "microservices-demo", this will build all the individual projects.
+Run the  individual project jar by running the command: mvn spring-boot:run

+* You can run the applications in the order listed below.
     * Config Server - This application should be run first as it holds properties for all applications
     * Discovery Server - This application should be run second as all the services register themselves with discovery server
     * All other components (services (Core, Composite and API) and other supporting services)